 Homebound services may be provided via a consultative model (properly certified regular or special education teacher when appropriate, consults with the homebound teacher delivering instruction) for students needing such services less than 20 days during a school year.

-THE HOMEBOUND OFFICE WILL ASSIGN A TEACHER AS REQUESTED AND MONITOR SERVICES.
+THE HOMEBOUND OFFICE WILL ASSIGN A TEACHER AND MONITOR SERVICES.

 Homebound sessions shall be provided: